wp-plugins/exec-php/readme.txt

 == Screenshots ==

 1. The plugin option menu
-2. An Exec-PHP warning in the 'Write' dialog
+2. An Exec-PHP warning in the 'Write' menu
+3. Exec-PHP warning configuration in the 'Profile' menu